1942 The Home Grown Champions

 Twenty years had passed since Branch Rickey had concocted and perfected a vast farm system for the St. Louis Cardinals.
 Although other teams had since copied Rickey’s methods in producing their own talent, the Cardinals still had the strongest, most active backlog of prospects in the majors.

-The Cardinal farm system, as always, had its advantages: You could always count on at least a few gems within the mass multitude of players that the team had corralled; if a veteran on the parent club wanted more money, Rickey would usually chuck him away and bring up someone cheaper, more eager and just as good; and of course, it always assured the Cardinals of a strong presence in the National League standings.
+The Cardinals’ farm system, as always, had its advantages: You could always count on at least a few gems within the mass multitude of players corralled by the organization; if a veteran on the parent club wanted more money, Rickey would usually chuck him away and bring up someone cheaper, more eager and just as good; and of course, it always assured the Cardinals of a strong presence in the National League standings.

 Rickey, however, probably never gave much thought to how a war might give his team the upper hand through his empire of prospects.